Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Cryptanalysis of the WCWZ protocol

 \subsection{Simultaneity problem}

-In step 7 of the WCWZ protocol, Alice and Bob are required to \textquotedblleft publish the positions and the measurement bases of $ D_{A}^{\prime }$\ and $D_{B}^{\prime }$ simultaneously\textquotedblright .
-But in literature, cryptographic protocols should generally be presented in a sequential way, that each party takes operations in turn, without requiring two or more parties to perform operations simultaneously.
-This is because, on one hand, according to special relativity, distant simultaneity -- whether two spatially separated events occur at the same time -- is not absolute, but depends on the observer's reference frame.
-On the other hand, if the security of a protocol relies on simultaneity, then it leaves room for potential cheats.
+In step 7 of the WCWZ protocol, Alice and Bob are required to \textquotedblleft publish the positions and the measurement bases of $ D_{A}^{\prime }$\ and $D_{B}^{\prime }$ \textit{simultaneously} \textquotedblright .
+But such a requirement is generally considered inappropriate in nonrelativistic cryptography.
+This is because it is well-accepted \cite{qi134} that \textquotedblleft the standard nonrelativistic cryptographic scenario for two mistrustful parties is as follows ...
+In particular, neither of them has any way of ensuring that a message sent by the other was sent a certain time before receipt, and so an effectively simultaneous exchange of messages cannot be arranged.
+A standard cryptographic protocol thus prescribes a sequential exchange of messages between A and B, in which message $i+1$\ is not sent until the sender has received message $i$.\textquotedblright\ Indeed, if the security of a nonrelativistic protocol relies on simultaneity, then it leaves room for potential cheats.
 For example, consider that the distance between Alice's and Bob's sites is $L$, and they are supposed to receive messages from each other at time $t_{1}$ which is measured in the same reference frame stationary to both of them.
-If they communicate with methods in which the message carrier travels with the light speed $c$, then each of them should start sending her/his message at time $t_{0}\equiv t_{1}-L/c$.
+If they communicate with methods in which the message carrier travels with the speed of light $c$, then each of them should start sending her/his message at time $t_{0}\equiv t_{1}-L/c$.
 But dishonest Bob may set up an \textquotedblleft agent\textquotedblright\ site secretly, which is $L/3$ away from Alice.
-Then if honest Alice sends her message at time $t_{0}$, Bob's agent site will receive it at time $ t_{1}^{\prime }\equiv t_{0}+(1/3)L/c<t_{1}$.
-In this case, Bob has a time interval with the length $(1/3)L/c$\ to analysis the message received from Alice, and decide the content of the message to be sent which could benefit his cheating, and send it at time $t_{1}^{\prime \prime }\equiv t_{0}+(2/3)L/c$.
+Then if honest Alice sends her message at time $t_{0}$, Bob's agent site will receive it at time $t_{1}^{\prime }\equiv t_{0}+(1/3)L/c<t_{1}$.
+In this case, Bob has a time interval with the duration $(1/3)L/c$\ to analysis the message received from Alice, and decide the content of the message to be sent which could benefit his cheating, and send it at time $t_{1}^{\prime \prime }\equiv t_{0}+(2/3)L/c$.
 His message will still reach Alice at time $t_{1}$ so that this cheating cannot be detected.
 But he manages to delay the sending of his message until he receives Alice's message so that the simultaneity is broken.